MicrosoftDocs/sql-docs/azure-sql/managed-instance/distributed-transaction-coordinator-dtc.md

 ---
 title: Distributed Transaction Coordinator (DTC) (preview)
 titleSuffix: Azure SQL Managed Instance
-description: Learn about the Distributed Transaction Coordinator (DTC) for Azure SQL Managed Instance (preview) to run distributed transactions in heterogeneous environments, across managed instances, SQL Servers, third-party relational database management systems (RDBMSs), custom applications and other transaction participants hosted in any environment that can establish network connectivity to Azure.
+description: Learn about the Distributed Transaction Coordinator (DTC) for Azure SQL Managed Instance (preview) to run distributed transactions in mixed environments such as across managed instances, SQL Servers, other relational database management systems (RDBMSs), custom applications and other transaction participants hosted in any environment that can establish network connectivity to Azure.
 author: sasapopo
 ms.author: sasapopo
 ms.reviewer: mathoma, danil